mParticle/mparticle-android-sdk/README.md

 #### Proguard

 Proguard is a minification/optimization/obfuscation tool that's extremely useful, and it can also cause some sticky bugs.
-The mParticle SDK is already minified so there's no need to...double-minify it.
+The mParticle SDK is already minified.
 If you're using Gradle there's nothing to do - we include a `consumer-proguard` rules file inside our `AAR` which Gradle will automatically include in your build.
 If you're not using Gradle, please add those same rules manually - [see here for the latest](https://github.com/mParticle/mparticle-android-sdk/blob/master/android-core/consumer-proguard.pro).

 ## Read More